 HTTPs Specify the captive portal login protocol, https or http.
-Captive Portal ○ Access Code ○ Terms Of use Internal Captive Portal - Use AP internal captive portal server for authentication.
+Captive Portal Type Internal Captive Portal - Use AP internal captive portal server for authentication.
 External Captive Portal - Use external captive portal server for authentication.
-Login method used by the captive portal users, Logiii Byi SACCOUNT.
-C Access Code C Territs of use corresponding to different login page and credentials: Account - Login by user account, you need to add accounts for portal users, see Create Users or Access Code.
+Login by: corresponding to different login page and credentials: Account - Login by user account, you need to add accounts for portal users, see Create Users or Access Code.
 The users enter their usernames and passwords to pass the authentication and access the wireless network, see more in Customized Portal Page - Login by Account.
 Access Code - Login by access code, you need to add access code for portal user, see Create Users or Access Code.
 The users enter the access code to pass the authentication, see more in Customized Portal Page - Login by access code.
 Terms of use - Login by terms of use.
 The users accept the terms of use and pass the authentication, see more in Customized Portal Page - Login by Terms of use.
 Redirect URL: on .
 Redirect user to a specific URL defined by administrator.
 By default, it is disabled.
-UserName • Account of captive portal user.
+UserName Account of captive portal user.
 Starting Date Account effective starting date.
 Ending Date Account effective ending date.
 Operate Edit or delete captive portal users.
 Add Add users for captive portal authentication when using login by account.
 Import Portal Account Import portal user account through excel file.
 Suggest downloading the excel template, add user accounts into it and then upload to the AP.
 Maximum 2000 accounts supported in AP local database for internal captive portal authentication.
-Download the user account template.
-Download Template ' Batch delete account Batch delete unnecessary user account from AP.
-0.1 Customized portal web page according to application Customized Portal Page requirement.
-Preview Preview the customized portal web page.
-Return the customized portal web page to the system Default default.
-Client Behavior Tracking Enable logging user behavior to a TFTP server, including: client online and client offline.
+Download Template Download the user account template.
+Batch delete account Batch delete unnecessary user account from AP.
+Customized Portal Page Customized portal web page according to application requirement.
+Preview the customized portal web page.
+Preview Default Return the customized portal web page to the system default.
+Client Behavior Tracking Enable logging user behavior to a FTP server or syslog server.
+Connection information of all users including online and offline will be recorded.
 More details can see in Note4-7.
-Logging Client Connections HTTP/HTTPS - Record the HTTP/HTTPs web session of wireless clients ALL - Record the all the session including HTTP/HTTPs of wireless clients Log To Server Specify the TFTP/sFTP server to restore the user behavior 3 logs.
-Cycle: 1h V Specify the cycle for uploading user behavior logs to TFTP Cycle.
-III server, can be set to 1 hour, 2 hours and 4 hours.
-Save Save the TFTP setting for uploading user behavior logs.
-Upload Now Upload the user behavior logs to the TFTP server manually.
+Logging Client Connections HTTP/HTTPS - Record the HTTP/HTTPs web session of wireless clients ALL - Record the all the session including HTTP(s)/TCP/UDP of wireless clients